ChiWang/DmpSW/README.md

             then, add the commit note at the head of the opened file. if work fine, then, svn update

-    5)  use other package of DMPSW if the package you are developing need a new dependence of other package.
+    5)  use other package of DMPOS if the package you are developing need a new dependence of other package.

     In cause you get any error, please send a group email.

-    Next is about structure of DMPSW, if you to know more clearly of DMPSW setup, please read below.
+    Next is about structure of DMPOS, if you to know more clearly of DMPOS setup, please read below.

 ### Structure of installation (after installation)

     -------------------------------------------------------------------------------------------------
-    *****   Not used before publish DMPSW out of DAMPE group.
+    *****   Not used before publish DMPOS out of DAMPE group.
 Please skip to the next section   *****
     -------------------------------------------------------------------------------------------------

 These directories (or link) below will be created in "/prefix/DmpSW_Version"